Correspondence between grey-body factors and quasinormal modes: Application to the Schwarzschild black hole

 The effective potential for axial types of gravitational perturbations has the form \cite{Regge:1957td},

 Since axial perturbations are isospectral to polar ones, we will focus exclusively on the first type of perturbations.

 As we see from the figures \ref{fig:gravl2} and \ref{fig:gravl3}, the larger is the multipole number $\ell$, the more accurate is the correspondence.
 Already for $\ell=3$ gravitational perturbations of the Schwarzschild spacetime the approximate value of the grey-body factors obtained via the correspondence differs from the accurate ones only by less than $0.001$.
 It is essential that, when applying the correspondence to finding the grey-body factors, we use the accurate values of the quasinormal frequencies, $\omega_0$ and $\omega_1$,\footnote{The accurate values of the quasinormal frequencies of the Schwarzschild black hole are available from \url{http://qnms.way.to/}.} found by the Leaver method \cite{Leaver:1985ax}.
+To compare the grey-body factors obtained via the correspondence with the precise ones we used the numerical solution of the wave equation (\ref{wavelike-scatter}).

+Thus, the correspondence can be used to estimate the grey-body factors, which are typically obtained by numerically solving the wave equation (\ref{wavelike-scatter}) and determining the reflection and transmission coefficients for each particular value of $\Omega$.
+For simpler black-hole geometries, it is possible to derive approximate analytic expressions for the grey-body factors by matching the near-horizon solution with the superposition of asymptotically ingoing and outgoing waves (see, e.g.,~\cite{Page:1976df}).
+The analytic formula (\ref{beyond-eikonal-K-f}) provides an approximation for grey-body factors based on the dominant quasinormal modes corresponding to the same type of perturbations, making it applicable to a wide range of black holes for which the WKB approximation can be used.
+These precise grey-body factors are shown in black color in figures \ref{fig:gravl2} and \ref{fig:gravl3}.